AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##BuySellVolume
 ### Description
 This indicator shows us the current buy or sell pressure based on the volume.
-For this, trades are classified as “buy” or “sell”, whereby for the classification, a “buy” is assumed any time the transaction is executed at or above the ask.
-A transaction at or below the bid is considered a “sell”.
+For this, trades are classified as "buy" or "sell", whereby for the classification, a "buy" is assumed any time the transaction is executed at or above the ask.
+A transaction at or below the bid is considered a "sell".

 **Caution: This is a real-time indicator and will not work with historical data.**

-Similar conditions as with the [*BuySellPressure*] apply.
+Similar conditions as with the [*BuySellPressure*](#buysellpressure) apply.

 ### Usage
 ```cs